 - standard browser or server-side independent verification

-The receipt should not depend on trust in a dashboard, a screenshot, or a vendor support ticket.
-It should be an independently verifiable operational receipt.
+The record should not depend on trust in a dashboard, a screenshot, or a vendor support ticket.
+It should be an independently verifiable operational evidence record.

-For long-term verification, customers can archive the receipt and the retained verification material associated with the receipt's signing-material identifier.
-A receipt issued today can be independently verified later, as long as the verifier archives the receipt and the retained verification material associated with it.
+For long-term verification, customers can archive the record and the retained verification material associated with the record's signing-material identifier.
+A record issued today can be independently verified later, as long as the verifier archives the record and the retained verification material associated with it.

 Open geoclear.io/security and click Fetch + verify.
 Your browser fetches a fresh /api/demo response, pulls the retained verification material from a published well-known location, runs independent verification with WebCrypto, and shows the verified algorithm, signing-material identifier, issued-at time, and issuer.
 Click Tamper test to flip a byte and watch the verifier reject it.
 After the verifier page and retained verification material are loaded, independent verification runs locally in the browser.
 GeoClear's application servers do not participate in the verification result.